hastec-fr/apash/README.md

 # 3
 # 2024-11-22T16:25:50.357+0100 [TRACE] Math.abs (7): Out
 ```
-Here its a simple example but the stack could become very verbose too.<br/>
+Here is a simple example but the stack could become very verbose too.<br/>
-So a system of black/white lists exist in order to select which log could be output.
+So a system of black/white lists exists in order to select which log could be output.

 ```bash
 APASH_LOG_LEVEL="$APASH_LOG_LEVEL_TRACE"